SUPERAntiSpyware

-SUPERAntiSpyware is an antispyware software application which can detect and remove spyware, adware, trojan horses, rogue security software, computer worms, rootkits, parasites and other potentially harmful software applications.
-Although it can detect various types of malware, SUPERAntiSpyware is not designed to replace antivirus software.
+SUPERAntiSpyware is an antispyware software application that detects and removes spyware, adware, trojans, rogue security software, computer worms, rootkits, and other potentially unwanted or harmful programs.
+While it can identify some forms of malware, it is not intended to replace antivirus software.

 Details

-SUPERAntiSpyware's virus definitions are updated several times a week and generally receive a build update once a month.
-The company claims that it is specifically designed to be compatible with other security applications, and can, therefore, be used even when other applications are incompatible with other anti-spyware products.
+SUPERAntiSpyware's virus definitions are updated several times per week, with software build updates typically released on a monthly basis.
+The software is designed to be operate alongside other security applications, and can be used in environments where compatibility issues exist with some other antispyware products.

-The product is available as freeware for personal use with limited functions.
+The product is available as freeware for personal use, with limited functionality.